asteroidai/asteroid-odyssey-py/README.md

 # Asteroid Odyssey

-A Python SDK for exploring the far reaches of the known web.
+The official Python SDK for interacting with the Asteroid Agents API.

 ## Installation